Nike Romaleos Vs Savaleos: Which One is Worth Your Money?

 nike-savaleos-vs-romaleos

 Nike Savaleos are not only for weightlifting.
-As I mentioned briefly above, they also allow you to participate in CrossFit.
+As I mentioned briefly above, their lightness and flexibility mean they can actually be used for CrossFit.

 I wanted to try the Savaleos while doing box jumps, and I found they held up well and allowed my foot to flex just enough to make the jumps easier.